cnordenb/html_sudoku_generator/README.md

 # Sudoku Generator in HTML with JavaScript and CSS

 ## Usage
-- Go to deployment page [https://cnordenb.github.io/html_sudoku_generator/](https://cnordenb.github.io/html_sudoku_generator/)
+- Go to deployment page [https://cnordenb.github.io/html_sudoku_generator/](https://cnordenb.github.io/html_sudoku_generator/).
-- Adjust difficulty using slider
+- Adjust difficulty using slider.
-- Click Reset to generate new Sudoku
+- Click Generate to generate new Sudoku.
-- Click an empty cell to enter a value using your keyboard
+- Click an empty cell under Progress to enter a value using your keyboard.
-- Click Validate to show correctness of numbers
+- Click Validate to show correctness of numbers.
-- Click Reveal to show solution in separate grid
+- Click Reveal to show the solution.

 ## Game Rules
 1. A number may not repeat within its 3x3 block.